JackAlexanderClark/Valeries-art-gallery-/documentation/README.md

 1. I asked a variety of people from my workplace to my family and for the most impartial feedback tutors from Code Institute - to give me their initial thoughts and feedback as users of my website.
 2. **User 1**: Liked the appearance of my original gallery design:
 ![cards gallery](https://user-images.githubusercontent.com/97599832/180780315-3c10b16c-9e3d-4a45-9d9d-194a7da112bb.JPG)
 However, this gallery did not display well at certain breakpoints.
+Also suggested the front-page could be improved.
 3. **Code Institute Tutor 1**: Thought the design was like early 2000 era websites (in essence that it looked out-dated), which I did agree with.
 It was also brought to my attention that there was no way to return to the top of the website and that the navigation bar did not scroll down with the user meaning navigation was more difficult.
 4. **Code Institute Tutor 2**: Found issues with the navigation bar that it was not responsive and would break at certain points when testing using Chrome Developer Tools: